MySqlBackupNET/MySqlBackup.Net/README.md

 MySQL Workbench is good for developers, but when comes to the client or end-user, the recommended way is to get every parameter preset and all they need to know is press the big button "Backup" and everything is done.
 Using MySQL Workbench as a backup tool is not a suitable solution for the client or end-user.

 On the other hand, MySqlDump.exe cannot be executed directly from the Web Server.
-As most providers forbid that, MySqlBackup will be helpful in building a web-based (ASP.NET) backup tool.
+As some providers forbid that, MySqlBackup will be helpful in building a web-based (ASP.NET) backup tool.

 ## Features